-The all-new 2021 Ford F-150 is redesigned to be tougher and smarter than ever before.
+The all-new 2021 Ford F-150 will be new from grille to tailgate for 2021.
+It is redesigned to be tougher and smarter than ever before.
 With its available 3.5L PowerBoost engine, it's targeted to be the most powerful truck in its class for towing and payload.
-Expect it to be new from grille to tailgate for 2021.
-If you’re in the Colorado area, don’t pass up a chance to take a look at Ford’s newly redesigned Ford F-150 at Brighton Ford.
+Let’s put it up against the 2021 Ram 1500 and you can make your choice.
+If you’re in the Colorado area, don’t pass up a chance to take a look at Ford’s newly redesigned Ford-150 at Brighton Ford.

 Like most pickup trucks, the Ford F-150 comes in a dazzling array of trim levels and configurations.
 You can choose between everything from bare-bones workhorses to truly luxurious pickups.
 Here we look at the Texas-inspired King Ranch and the opulent Platinum.
 Both boast all-leather heated seats inside, host a ton of tech features, and drip with chrome.

 There are plenty of automakers who'd love a bigger slice of the lucrative full-size pickup truck market, but our big domestic manufacturers continue to rule supreme.
 Toyota is one of those trying to pinch sales from the usual suspects so let's see how the Toyota Tundra measures up to America's favorite vehicle of all: the 2018 Ford F-150.

 If you're reading this, you're wondering if you should be the best or the best of the best.
 The F-150 Platinum is a feat of luxurious design while the Limited might make you forget you're driving a pickup, until you check your rearview mirror and see the trailer in tow.

 With so much all-around goodness, you might wonder if the 2018 Ford F-150 is pickup perfection.

 For full-size power and utility, you can't beat modern pickup trucks like the 2018 Ford F-150 and Ram 1500.